Something Wilder: Guest appearances

-Alice Cooper guest starred in the 14th episode ("Hangin' With Mr. Cooper", aired March 14, 1995) when Gene unexpectedly finds himself cast in a television appearance promoting Cooper's new hit single.
-Cooper moving in as his neighbor was likely an attempt to heighten attention to the struggling series.

-Marla Maples guest starred on the episode "Love Native American Style" that aired December 6, 1994.
+Alice Cooper guest starred in the fourteenth episode, "Hangin' With Mr. Cooper", when Gene unexpectedly finds himself cast in a television appearance promoting Cooper's new hit single.
+Marla Maples guest starred on the episode "Love Native American Style".
 In this episode, Gene takes a group of children on an Indian troop camping trip.
 Maples plays Donna Lorenzo, a divorced mother who goes along.
 Together, they demonstrate wrestling techniques and share a sleeping bag.

 Production

 The series premiere of Something Wilder was delayed by a few weeks in the fall of 1994, as a result of casting issues.
 Jennifer Grey had originally won the role of Annie Bergman, and shot the first pilot; test audiences, however, disapproved of the age difference between her and Wilder.
 Grey was let go, but the search for her replacement proved more challenging than expected.
 Almost down to the wire, NBC then cast actress Hillary Bailey Smith for the role.
 Smith, who was playing the contract role of Nora Gannon on One Life to Live at the time, continued appearing on that show (despite the fact that OLTL was on a competing network, ABC) during the run of Something Wilder, and resumed the daytime role full time when Something Wilder was canceled.